kalekundert/vim-coiled-snake/README.md

 - Classes, functions, docstrings, imports, and large data structures are all automatically recognized and folded.
-- The folds seek to hide as much unnecessary clutter as possible, including blank lines between methods or classes, decorators, docstring quotes, etc.
+- The folds seek to hide as much unnecessary clutter as possible, e.g. blank lines between methods or classes, docstring quotes, decorator lines, etc.
-- Each fold is summarized clearly and without visual clutter.
-The summaries can also present context-specific information, like whether a class or function has been documented.
+- Each fold is labeled clearly and without visual clutter.
+The labels can also present context-specific information, like whether a class or function has been documented.
 - The algorithms for automatically creating the folds and summarizing the folds